 It takes a remarkably obstinate personality to insist on a position even after acknowledging that the position is false.
 But that’s precisely what the editors at Fox Nation did when they reported on an exchange between Jonathan Karl of ABC News and Josh Earnest, the White House Press Secretary.

-For more absurdities from the liars at Fox Nation…
+For more blatant lies from the Fox Nationalists…

 Get Fox Nation vs. Reality.
 Available now at Amazon.

 At yesterday’s daily press briefing, Karl sought to determine whether President Obama was responsible for, or aware of, a tweet that was posted by Organizing for America [OFA], a political enterprise that was spun off of the Obama campaign for the presidency.
 In his preface to the question he appeared to already know the answer, but persisted with his contrived query anyway.

 Karl: The President’s tweets – those tweets that go out @BarackObama – I understand those that aren’t signed “BO” aren’t directly written by him.
 Does he even read the others, does he know they’re going out?
 Are they reviewed by senior people at the White House or is that just simply OFA doing something on his behalf?

 Earnest: The @BarackObama Twitter handle is maintained by OFA.
 That is the political organization that was the offshoot of the campaign, and that is a Twitter handle that is maintained independent of the White House.